jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/J2Pjudf0810?start=3" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-_This is what Left/Right has devovled to.
-Keep in mind, commentators, reporters, and columnists don't go to work like you, and then think about the world.
+_This is what Left/Right has devolved to.
+Keep in mind, commentators, reporters, and columnists don't go to work like you and then think about the world.
 Being on TV is their job.
-But since too many of us still listen to their opinion, our elected politicians are forced to care what they think.
+But since too many of us tune-in, our elected politicians are forced to care what they think.
 Real politics put modern technology into ordinary people's hands.
-Once we start concentraing on building our own levers of power, our politicians will be free to help us._
+Once we start concentrating on building our own levers of power, our politicians will be free to help us._

 ## The Internet Age Needs a New Philosophy

 For Techvolution to be our new Internet Age philosophy, it must inspire everyone in the middle-class to see the big picture again.
 Left/Right are whiners who'd you never select to start a new civilization, and so really should not be in control of our current one.
-The big-picure is our future is being built by the people working at Tesla, SpaceX, Deno, Mozilla, OpenAI, and Blue Origin.
+The big-picture today is realizing our future is being built by the people working at Tesla, SpaceX, Deno, Mozilla, OpenAI, and Blue Origin.
 Everyone who wants to live in the Internet Age should be following these heroes' example.

 Therefore, regular people should fund, make, and use modern levers of power.
-Examples are home solar panels to power an urban farm, a car maintenance records app to keep our vehicle's in good condition, and openly available [management performance reviews](https://www.glassdoor.ca/index.htm?countryRedirect=true) to help keep our companies honest.
+Examples are home solar panels to power an urban farm.
+A car maintenance app to know which cars and mechanics are best.
+And openly available [management performance reviews](https://www.glassdoor.ca/index.htm?countryRedirect=true) to help keep our companies honest.

 Techvolution will work best if you're sick of contemporary infotainment politics but love checking-out what Elon is up to.